mpilosov/home/content/about.md

 I am a Third Generation Artist, Machine Learning Architect, and Scientific Software Engineer.

-# I am Michael Pilosov, PhD
+# I am Michael Pilosov

 ![portrait](./profile.webp)

 I enable people to answer their toughest questions by using mathematics to quantify and reduce uncertainty.

-## I write code for people, not machines
+## write code for people, not machines

 Developing new software tools or dealing with challenging data can be major barriers to experts in any field; making something that enables reproduciblity, efficiency, and innovation requires different skillsets.
 Using my technical expertise, I build bridges over those barriers, enabling others to do their very best work.

-As an applied mathematician, I created a new statistical technique to reduce uncertainty when determining truth from noisy data.
+For my PhD in Applied Mathematics, I created a new statistical technique to determine truth from noisy data (solve stochastic inverse problems).
 To share this work with anyone else who could benefit from it, I made my research accessible as open-source [software](./projects/#estimation).

 I now use machine learning to make data-driven decisions, predict useful information, and automate time-consuming processes.
 Lines of code are also my favorite media to work with when creating [beautiful things](./projects/#art).